bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image050.png){width="4.125in" height="3.465in"}   -->

-CSS various outline property.
+<p>CSS various outline property.</p>

 <h2>CSS PADDING</h2>

-The padding CSS property sets the margin on all four sides of the element.
-It is a property used for padding-top, padding-right, padding-bottom, and padding-left properties.
+<p>The <b>padding</b> CSS property sets the margin on all four sides of the element.
+It is a
+property used for padding-top, padding-right, padding-bottom, and padding-left properties.</p>

-The syntax of this property is given as:
+<p>The syntax of this property is given as:</p>

 <pre>
 padding : &#91; length &#124; percentage &#124; auto &#93; 1 to 4 values